Centre Cuts Excise Duty On Blended Aviation Turbine Fuel To 2% For Regional Flight Operators

 The government has cut the excise duty on blended ATF to 2% for all domestic flights while all others will be subjected to a higher tax rate of 11%.

-The Department of Revenue under the Ministry of Finance announced in a notification that designated airline and cargo operators using blended aviation turbine fuel for flights under the Regional Connectivity Scheme and the UDAN scheme would be subject to a 2% excise duty.
-For all other uses of blended ATF, the excise duty rate will be 11%.
+In a recent notification, the Department of Revenue under the Ministry of Finance announced that designated airline and cargo operators using blended aviation turbine fuel for flights under the Regional Connectivity Scheme and the UDAN scheme would be subject to a 2% excise duty.
+For all other uses of blended ATF, however, the excise duty rate will be 11%.

 The move comes after the aviation industry raised concerns that blending could raise operational costs, suggesting that the government may need to provide incentives to encourage airlines to adopt the new fuel voluntarily.